Habitants: Family life

 Habitants went to New France to find a better life and so that they would have better farming opportunities.
 They moved to New France also so that they could have larger land holdings, which they eventually would pass on to their children.

 For women, most of the adulthood was spent being a wife and raising children.
-Marriage was essential for women in New France, and widowers often remarried.
-The significantly greater male population often allowed women their choice of partner, and arranged marriages were infrequent.
-Some women were paid by the King of France to boost the population and were called the filles du roi.
+Marriage was essential for women in New France and widowers often remarried.
+The significantly greater male population often allowed women their choice of partner and arranged marriages were infrequent.
+Some women were paid by the King of France to boost the population and were called the King's Daughters.

-The Catholic Church played an important role in the habitants' lives; it was the parish that recorded all the births, marriages, and deaths in the colony.
+The Catholic Church played an important role in habitants' lives; it was the parish that recorded all the births, marriages, and deaths in the colony.
 Those important events were considered religious traditions and were marked by rituals.
 Nevertheless, parishes developed only in areas with a significant population.
 Habitants provided the local church and rectory, which were commonly used as meeting places and as community halls, and emergency food stores were often kept in the church's attic.
 Habitants also viewed Sunday Mass as not only a time for worship but also a time for communal gathering and socializing.